gnesher/forecast-xxx-interview/README.md

 Created as an Interview excersize.
 Show the min/max average for the next 5 days in celsius.

+Solution uses ES6, Webpack, AngularJS and Bootstrap (along with a few extra libraries).
+Skeleton is based on work I'm doing in my current contract, I've clean it up but there might be a few unnecessery remnants.

 ## Installation

 After pulling the repository run npm install to download dependencies